agantonov/openconfig/README.md

 ### OpenConfig CRUD with Juniper
 OpenConfig defines and implements a common, vendor-independent software layer for managing network devices.
-The goal of OpenConfig is to enable network automation teams to utilize a single unified data model for configuring network devices from various vendors.
+The goal of OpenConfig is to enable network automation teams to use a single unified data model for configuring network devices from various vendors.
 Juniper has [incorporated](https://www.juniper.net/documentation/us/en/software/junos/open-config/topics/concept/openconfig-installing.html) OpenConfig models into the standard Junos package starting from Junos 18.3R1.
-By default, the OpenConfig schema is not accessible through the Command Line Interface (CLI).
+By default, the OpenConfig schema is not accessible through the CLI.
 To reveal the OpenConfig knob in the CLI, execute the following command:
 ```
 set system schema openconfig unhide
 ```
-You can explore all supported OpenConfig models through the following [link](https://www.juniper.net/documentation/us/en/software/junos/open-config/topics/concept/openconfig-data-model-version.html)
+You can explore all supported OpenConfig models through the following [link](https://www.juniper.net/documentation/us/en/software/junos/open-config/topics/concept/openconfig-data-model-version.html).

 Below, I will demonstrate the four fundamental functions that an OpenConfig model should be capable of: Create, Read, Update, and Delete (CRUD).

-I prepared two simple Python scripts to load and read configurations to/from a Juniper device.
+I have prepared two simple Python scripts to load and read configurations to/from a Juniper device.
 These scripts utilize the Juniper [PyEZ library](https://www.juniper.net/documentation/us/en/software/junos-pyez/junos-pyez-developer/topics/concept/junos-pyez-overview.html), which significantly simplifies the way developers interact with Juniper devices.

 * [load_config.py](https://github.com/agantonov/openconfig/blob/main/load_config.py) loads configuration to Juniper Device:
 ```